top of page

 More than a century after the Chicago Sanitary and Ship Canal was opened to reverse the flow of the Chicago River away from Lake Michigan, the 28-mile waterway is ready to be redefined to more broadly support human, ecological, and economic health.

-Already the Canal is teeming with life thanks to action, advocacy, and massive investments in infrastructure which have improved water quality, reduced sewage and pollution, and opened the waterway and the lands along it to new uses.
-A healthier balance between nature and industry exists more today than at any other point in its history.
-Opportunity abounds.
+Already so much of the Canal is teeming with life thanks to the action, advocacy, and massive investments in infrastructure which have improved water quality, reduced sewage and pollution, and opened the waterway and the lands along it to new uses.

-Redefining the Chicago Sanitary and Ship Canal would accurately reflect and celebrate its improved health and showcase its natural, economic, and cultural value as a hugely important part of the larger Illinois & Michigan Canal National Heritage Area.
-Even the current canal name refers to a bygone era when the river system was damaged and polluted.
-The time for change is now.
+Redefining the Chicago Sanitary and Ship Canal would help to showcase its natural, economic, and cultural value as an important part of the larger Illinois & Michigan Canal National Heritage Area, and launch a new way of thinking about this unique regional waterway.

 The story from the start